NavigationContentFooter

 We recommend you follow this tutorial using a Production-Optimized Instance.

-Downloading and Installing Packer
+Downloading and installing Packer

 1. Download Packer for your operating system.
-If you want to define a specific configuration, you can also build the application from source.
+If you want to define a specific configuration, you can also build the application from the source.

 2. Install the application on your computer following the instructions in the Packer downloads page.